 - Why is my 12 year old losing her hair?

 - Can teenage hormones cause hair loss?

-- Can your hair start thinning at 14?
+- Can you start losing hair at 15?

 - What lack of vitamin causes hair loss?